Towable campers come in all shapes and sizes. From lightweight pop up campers to large 5th wheels and everything in-between.

 A pickup truck is required to tow a 5th wheel camper.
 Many 5th wheels require at least a 3/4 ton truck, although there are a few campers that can be towed with a 1/2 ton truck.

 You can get away with a smaller tow vehicle if you purchase a travel trailer.
+Weight distribution hitches can help you safely tow the maximum weight that your tow vehicle is rated for.

 How much can your vehicle tow?